 In return Britain, France and the US agreed that the Western sectors of Berlin were not legally part of the FRG, even if in practice they had been since West Berlin adopted the FRG's constitution in 1950.

-To what extent was the Basic Treaty a victory for the GDR and USSR?
+the Basic Treaty a victory for the GDR and USSR?